NelsonPython/CTF-misc/OtterCTF_vol3.md

 ```
 I tried using CyberChef to decode flag.txt but no luck.

 The ransomware message says to read program for more information.
-I found the PID for the ransomware in Question 7 so I can dump the process memory
-then run strings with the -e l argument to search for Unicode strings that
-may contain the bitcoin address.
+I found the PID for the ransomware in Question 7 so I can dump the process memory, then run strings with the -e l argument to search for Unicode strings that may contain the bitcoin address.

 ```
 python3 vol.py -f /home/kali/13_memory/OtterCTF.vmem windows.memmap --pid 3720 --dump